 Environmental Justice (EJ) - The EJ impacts should be beneficial for the projects.
 Through the Administration's Justice40 Initiative, 40 percent of the overall benefits of this FOA should flow to DACs, as listed in the Justice40 guidance document and the FOA4.
 EJ impacts were expected for four of the projects, yet EJ benefits will be considered for all projects under the Juctice40 initiative.
-Under Justice40 the benefits include (but are not limited to) measurable direct or indirect investments or positive project outcomes that achieve or contribute to the following in DACs: (1) a decrease in energy burden; (2) a decrease in environmental exposure and burdens; (3) an increase in access to low-cost capital; (4) an increase in job creation, the clean energy job pipeline, and job training for individuals; (5) increases in clean energy enterprise creation and contracting (e.g., minority-owned or diverse business enterprises); (6) increases in energy democracy, including community ownership; (7) increased parity in clean energy technology access and adoption; and (8) an increase in energy resilience.
+Under Justice40 the benefits include (but are not limited to) measurable direct or indirect investments or positive project outcomes that achieve or contribute to the following in DACs: (1) a decrease in energy burden; (2) a decrease in environmental exposure and burdens; (3) an increase in access to low-cost capital; (4) an increase in clean energy enterprise creation and contracting (e.g., minority-owned or diverse business enterprises); (6) increases in energy democracy, including community ownership; (7) increased parity in clean energy technology access and adoption; and (8) an increase in energy resilience.
 Environmental and human health of the DACs will be considered under Executive Order 12898 - Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, as required for projects.

-Floodplains - Floodplains impact for the projects are low.
-There are four projects with Floodplains concerns, with one of the projects below the 500 Year Flood Plain (0.2-percent-annual-chance).
+Flood plains - Flood plains impact for the projects are low.
+There are four projects with Flood plains concerns, with one of the projects below the 500 Year Flood Plain (0.2-percent-annual-chance).